Why reduce emissions?

 Gas turbine cleaning

-• Off-line cleaning, where the turbine is completely stopped and the compressor manually, thoroughly cleaned.
+- Off-line cleaning, where the turbine is completely stopped and the compressor is manually, and thoroughly cleaned.

 A combination of both methods is the ideal way to maintain a clean, efficient system.